Health & Safety

 Is A Diaper Pail Worth It?

-So in conclusion, are diaper pails worth it?
+So in conclusion, are they worth it?

 The answer comes down to your personal preference.